aws/aws-sdk-php/README.md

 [![Build Status](https://travis-ci.org/aws/aws-sdk-php.png)](https://travis-ci.org/aws/aws-sdk-php)
 [![Code Coverage](https://scrutinizer-ci.com/g/aws/aws-sdk-php/badges/coverage.png?s=a5e380fe64b957af62cc52a999e77c0641c6bc91)](https://scrutinizer-ci.com/g/aws/aws-sdk-php/)

-The **AWS SDK for PHP** enables PHP developers to use [Amazon Web Services][aws] in their PHP code, and build robust applications and software using services like Amazon S3, Amazon DynamoDB, Amazon Glacier, etc. You can get started in minutes by [installing the SDK through Composer][docs-installation] or by downloading a single [zip][install-zip] or [phar][install-phar] file.
+The **AWS SDK for PHP** enables PHP developers to use [Amazon Web Services][aws] in their PHP code, and build robust applications and software using services like Amazon S3, Amazon DynamoDB, Amazon Glacier, etc. You can get started in minutes by [installing the SDK through Composer][docs-installation] or by downloading a single zip or phar file from our [latest release][latest-release].

 ## Resources